mork-optimization/mork/docs/examples/stepbysteptspexample.md

 ### Constructors

-By default two constructors must be implemented.
+By default, two constructors must be implemented.
 The first one, initialize a solution given an instance.
 The second one initialize a solution given another solution.
 For example:

 ```